HungryHowies/How-To-Build-Zitadel-from-Source/README.md

 # Removing Console Buttons

-To modify or delete the Documentation button in the counsole navigate to this file.
+To modify or delete the Documentation button in the console.
+Navigate to this file.

 ```
 vi /home/zitadel-2.42.10/console/src/app/modules/header/header.component.html
 ```
-Remove the following lines 171 thru 173 as shown below, and save.
+Remove/Edit the following lines 171 thru 173 as shown below, and save.
 ```
 169    <span class="fill-space"></span>
 170